oriolagobat/Practica-CDA/practices/practice3/readme.md

 ### Step 2: Player one

-Create a lambda that reacts the player2 events.
+Create a lambda that reacts to the player2 events.

-This lambda will handle initial event and send the new event to hello world lambda.
+This lambda will handle the initial event and send the new event to the hello world lambda.

 Check all your code is working properly, ***check finish conditions*** sending fake events.